 The TOZO T6 Truly Wireless are better truly wireless headphones than the TOZO T10 Truly Wireless.
 The T6 are more comfortable, have better controls, a better-balanced sound profile, better battery life, a smaller case, and come with more different tip options.
 On the other hand, some people may prefer the physical, clicky buttons on the T10.

 The Apple AirPods Pro Truly Wireless are better truly wireless headphones than the TOZO T6 Truly Wireless.
-The Apple are more comfortable, feel more premium and better-built, feel more stable in the ear, have a more accurate and neutral sound profile, much better noise isolation thanks to their ANC feature, and a longer overall battery life.
-On the other hand, the T6 are rated IPX8 for waterproofing, though we don't currently test for this.
+The Apple are more comfortable, feel more premium, better-built, stable in the ear, have a more accurate and neutral sound profile, much better noise isolation thanks to their ANC feature, and a longer overall battery life.
+On the other hand, the TOZO are rated IPX8 for waterproofing, though we don't currently test for this.

 The TOZO T6 Truly Wireless are much better truly wireless earbuds than the Raycon E55 Truly Wireless.
 They have a much better-balanced sound profile, feel better built, have better noise isolation, a better microphone, wireless charging, and a slightly longer single-charge battery life.
 On the other hand, the E55 feel more stable in the ear and have a longer overall battery life.